CAFapi/caf-common/config-file/readme.md

  - config.path: the absolute directory that contains the config files, if this is not specified then it will use the current working directory.
 If a path is specified, then it must be a valid directory
+ - CAF\_RESOURCE\_PATH: the resource directory that contains the config files

 ## Usage